cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 given conforming component algorithms, which should make these techniques suitable for a broad variety of use cases.

+We define four generic frameworks as variants of a common overall scheme.
+The variations are based on (1) what type of cryptographic object is being used for the traditional component, and (2) whether the PQ KEM is assumed to have an additional property known as Ciphertext Second Preimage Resistance (C2PRI).
+Hybrid KEMs built using PQ KEMs that satisfy C2PRI can achieve the same security level with more efficient computations, trading off performance for an additional security assumption.

 The remainder of this document is structured as follows: first, in
 {{cryptographic-deps}} and {{framework}}, we define the abstractions on which hybrid KEMs are built, and then a framework for building hybrid KEMs.
 Then, in